-See the Appendix for all the available filters.
-The filter pair DB_ND23 includes a ND0.5 neutral density but is otherwise identical to DB H23.
+The Appendix lists all the available filters.
+The filter pair DB\ND23 includes a ND0.5 neutral density but is otherwise identical to DB\H23.

-Calibrating IRDIS-DBI data involves on-sky and internal calibrations similar to the IRDIFS and IRDIFS_EXT modes (see Section 6.4.2).
-Other night-time and day-time calibrations provided as part of the SPHERE calibration plan are detailed in Section 7.
+Calibrating IRDIS-DBI data involves on-sky and internal (day-time) calibrations similar to the IRDIFS and IRDIFS\EXT modes (see Section 8.5.2).
+Other night-time and day-time calibrations provided as part of the SPHERE calibration plan are detailed in Section 9.

-6.6 IRDIS alone Classical Imaging (CI)
+8.7 IRDIS alone Classical Imaging (CI)